fatfisz/babel-plugin-jsx-svg-inject/README.md

 ### `path`
 Default: `'.'`

-The path that wll be used in the resulting `require` call.
+The path that wll be used in the resulting import declaration.

 Relative paths (e.g. `./some-path`), will be resolved using the current working directory.